 - The student must submit the medical note, the next day or as soon as possible, to their Student Affairs Office, or to Service Point for students in the faculties of Arts and Science.

-- Students in the faculties of Agriculture and Environmental Studies, Arts (including Social Work), Education, Religious Studies and Science, or in the School of Continuing Studies, Nursing, or Physical & Occupational Therapy must also apply through Minerva to request a deferred exam.
+- Students in the faculties of Agricultural and Environmental Sciences, Arts (including Social Work), Education, Religious Studies and Science, or in the School of Continuing Studies, Nursing, or Physical & Occupational Therapy must also apply through Minerva to request a deferred exam.

 Assisting students who are ill during examinations